The impact of $\gamma N$ and $\gamma^* N$ interactions on our understanding of nucleon excitations

+with $A = 0.95$ and $B= 0.313$.
 The portions of the three-quark and pion contributions were determined in a light-front cloudy bag model in the fit to the elastic electromagnetic form factors~\cite{Miller:2002ig}; the condition $F_1{}_p (0) = 1$ provides the normalization.

 The electroexcitation of resonances on the proton was investigated in the LF RQM~\cite{Aznauryan:2007ja,Aznaurian:1982qc} for the resonances of the multiplets $(\textbf{56},0^+_0)$, $(\textbf{56},0^+_2)$, and $(\textbf{70},1^- _1)$.
 In~Refs.~\cite{Aznauryan:2012ec,Aznauryan:2015zta,Aznauryan:2017nkz,Aznauryan:2016wwm} the parameters of the LF RQM were specified via description of the nucleon electromagnetic form factors up to $Q^2$ = 16~GeV$^2$ by combining the three-quark and pion-cloud contributions in the LF dynamics in Eq.~(\ref{decomp}) and employing a running quark mass as a function of $Q^2$~\cite{Aznauryan:2017nkz,Aznauryan:2012ba}.
 The inclusion of a running quark mass in the LF RQM is motivated by calculations of the quark mass function using the quark DSE~\cite{Bhagwat:2003vw} and lattice QCD~\cite{Bowman:2005vx} as displayed in Fig.~\ref{Quark-mass}.
 For the $\Delta(1232)\nicefrac{3}{2}^+$, $N(1440)\nicefrac{1}{2}^+$, $N(1520)\nicefrac{3}{2}^-$, $N(1535)\nicefrac{1}{2}^-$, the weights of the $|3q \rangle$ component in the expansion $|N^*\rangle= c_{N^*} |3q \rangle + ... $ were found from experimental data on $\gamma^* p \to \pi^+ n$ assuming that at $Q^2 > 3$~GeV$^2$ these resonance transitions are determined by $|3q \rangle$ only, while at lower $Q^2$ contributions from meson-baryon terms become significant.
 This has been especially verified in the transitions $\gamma^\ast p\to N(1535)\nicefrac{1}{2}^-$ and $\gamma^\ast p\to N(1440)\nicefrac{1}{2}^+$, where in both cases several different model calculations coincide in their $Q^2$ dependence.